"

 Figure 12.1: Components of Total Economic Value (TEV)

 Total economic value has implications for CBA.
 Categorically speaking, the implications relate to identifying the appropriate shadow price to be used in the social CBA.
-When dealing with non-market goods and services the value of the good is not reflected in market prices.
-The approach to the non-market value for a particular good or service under evaluation requires consideration of the role of use, non-use, and option values for the underlying resource.
-This represents a challenge for CBA analysts.
-Consequently, the type of non-market valuation methodology will relate directly to the aspect of total economic value we choose to identify and estimate, which is also dependent on the type of good the resource can be categorised as.
+When dealing with non-market goods and services, the value of the good is not reflected in market prices.
+The approach to the non-market value for a particular good or service under evaluation requires consideration of the role of use, non-use, and option values of the underlying resource.
+This represents a challenge for cost-benefit analysts.
+Consequently, the type of non-market valuation methodology will relate directly to the aspect of total economic value (use value, non-use value, or option value) we are estimating, which is also dependent on the type of good (public, club, common, or private) the resource can be categorised as.

 Types of Goods